Tomás Saraceno: Tomás Saraceno In Collaboration: Web(s) of Life, Serpentine Gallery, London, 2023

-Oceans of Air, Museum of Old and New Art, Tasmania, Australia, 2022
+Oceanlia, 2022

 Oceans of Air, Saraceno's 2022 solo show at the Museum of Old and New Art, Tasmania, features ethereal aerosolar sculptures, samples of invisible particle pollution collected from Mumbai's skies, radio waves beamed from First Nations Argentina, along with dust particles from the museum and across Australia.

 This exhibition also features works which demonstrate Saraceno's ongoing arachnology project, Arachnophilia.
 Within the gallery space of MONA, Saraceno installed a series of interlacing webs which act as living structures, charting how as spiders move through space, they leave behind 'a material memory and diagram of the spider's drift through the air'.

 Mona curator Emma Pike notes how "Tomás is a collector of perspectives, looking at the world through many eyes… he is as invested in the conversations which form the foundation of his works as he is in their astonishing outcomes.
 As a recovering arachnophobe, I have Tomás's gentle and beautiful interspecies collaborations to thank for reminding me of my own connectedness, from pollution particles to sound waves to the cosmos."

 Oceans of Air also features new, site-specific work commissioned for the gallery: herbarium diptych works, created from plant specimens gathered from Hobart, notably cultural burning locations and places affected by bushfires and hazard-reduction efforts.

 Also featured in Oceans of Air is We do not all breathe the same air (2018–ongoing), a piece created using a Beta Attenuation Mass Monitor (BAM).
 Hourly pushing air through a glass fiber strip, the machine produces lines of dots on to paper, dots whose colors vary depending on quantity and type of particles floating in the air at each given moment.
 The work encapsulates one of the key themes of Saraceno's work: making the invisible, visible.